battre/autocomplete-attribute-explainer/README.md

 and a house number.
 More examples of field types that are not supported by the autofill attribute follow below.

-This document proposes a second, alternative, way of describing addresses.
+This document proposes an alternative way to annotate form fields with their expected types of address information.

 ## Naming